🇸🇸South Sudan Political Stability: 0.1/100

 Composite score is the unweighted average of six governance dimensions, each measured on a 0-100 percentile scale.

 South Sudan is located between latitudes 3° and 13°N and longitudes 24° and 36°E, characterized by tropical forests, swamps, and grasslands.
-The White Nile River flows through the country, creating significant wetlands and habitats for diverse wildlife, including elephants and giraffes.
-The climate is tropical, with a rainy season from May to October and average temperatures ranging from 20 to 37 °C (68 to 98 °F).
+The White Nile River flows through the country, and the Sudd wetland is one of the largest in the world, providing habitat for diverse wildlife.
+The climate is tropical, with a rainy season from May to October and high temperatures year-round, peaking in March.

 Governance Indicators